jimpeter521/HeartsNN/BUILD.md

     brew install python3

+If you use pyenv to manage your python versions, follow these steps:

+    pyenv install 3.6.3
+    pyenv local 3.6.3

 ### Install Python packages required by Tensorflow

 Tensorflow requires these packages.
 I don't use `sudo`, because I chown'd /usr/local to be owned by me.

     pip3 install six numpy wheel

+(You may be able to use 'pip' instead of 'pip3' depending on how you have python installed.)

 ### Clone the tensorflow repository